hxrts/rumpsteak-aura/docs/08_examples.md

 Some examples require specific setup.
 Check comments at the top of each file.

-The wasm-ping-pong example has its own build script:
+The wasm-ping-pong example has its own build script.

 ```bash
 cd examples/wasm-ping-pong